ciernialab/Alder-ChIPseq-Tutorial/README.md

 Run peak finding as a script for both H3K27ac (lines above) and H3K9ac:

+	FindPeaks_HOMER.sh

 ### Step 3:

 Convert the peak files into bed files to load onto the UCSC genome browser.

+Put the pos2bedmod.pl file in your experiment directory.
+Change the permssions by running this:

+	chmod +x pos2bedmod.pl

+Then run the following script to format all your peakfiles:

+	Convert_to_bed.sh

+What the script does:

 Remove the extra # lines in the Homer output